UCSB-CS56-Projects/cs56-tutorials-lint-style-programs/findbugs/README.md

 It tells you the line that this problem occurs.
 It also specifies which variable this occured with.
 In this case it happen with a variable named "a".

 Demo.java has mulitple problems that findbugs can detect.
 You can view them all by viewing the text file tmp/findbugs.text Then you look at Demo.java and connect the problems to the line of code findbugs specifies.
 Also, Demo.java has comments where problem occurs.
+All problems finbugs can find are here http://findbugs.sourceforge.net/bugDescriptions.html

 How to install findbugs to your build.xml